sofiafer08/CyberHojaldre/README.md

 ## Mobility Management

+1.

 ## Power and Sensor Management

 ### Power Source

-The power source of ***POP*** are two type 18650 rechargeable Li-ion batteries with  each a nominal voltage of 3.7 V DC and a storage capacity of 2,200 mAh.
+The power source of ***POP*** is a Li-ion battery pack with a nominal voltage of 3.7 V DC and a storage capacity of 400mAh.

 ### Sensors

 We used three HC-SR04 Ultrasonic Distance Sensors.
 Each sensor provides 2cm to 400cm of non-contact measurement functionality with a ranging accuracy that can reach up to 3mm.
 Each HC-SR04 module includes an ultrasonic transmitter, a receiver and a control circuit.
-We placed a sensor in each side (left and right) and one in the front.
-Its purpose is to provide the vehicle with the information needed to complete the challenges.
+We placed a sensor on each side (left and right) and one in the front.
+The purpose is to provide the vehicle with the information needed to complete the challenges.

 ## Open Challenge Programming

 Our open challenge programming works by establishing a variable for the two values of the lateral ultrasonic sensors and then creating a time variable that ends once the robot has completed its course.
-Our robot completes the course in an aproximated time of **90 seconds**, this means that once the time passes, the rear axle's motor value is set to zero and our robot stops.
-A conditional is added in which if the distance of both ultrasonic sensors is greater than 45cm, then the front steering goes straight.
-Then, if the distance between the left sensor is less than **50cm** and greater than zero, the servo in our steering will move right by being set on **210°** and pause for **200 miliseconds**.
-The same happens with the right ultrasonic sensor, if the distance between the right sensor is less that **50cm**, then the servo will move to **150°**, this will cause it to move left, and then pause for **200 miliseconds** the same way it happened with the left sensor.
+Our robot completes the course in an approximate time of **90s**, this means that once the time passes, the rear axle's motor value is set to zero and our robot stops.
+A conditional is added in which if the distance of both ultrasonic sensors is greater than **45cm**, then the front steering goes straight.
+Then, if the distance between the left sensor is less than **50cm** and greater than zero, the servo in our steering will move right by being set on **210°** and pause for **200ms**.
+The same happens with the right ultrasonic sensor, if the distance between the right sensor is less than **50cm**, then the servo will move to **150°**, this will cause it to move left, and then pause for **200ms** the same way it happened with the left sensor.

 ## Programming Challenge Obstacles